 Professor Uta Ranke-Heinemann, the first woman professor of Catholic theology in Germany sums up the absurdity of the teaching of the mythical illusion of Hell.
 “With its teaching on Hell, the Church has stood Christ’s teaching on its head.
 It has turned his good news into bad news, turned a God of love into a God of cruelty.
 It’s also noteworthy that Paul, the earliest writer in the New Testament, while he uses terms such as death, rejection, and downfall to describe missing one’s definitive human vocation, does not speak of any Hell.”[xvii]

 Since we use the teachings of Jesus, especially as expressed in The Course in Miracles, as a true expression of P-A it is important to understand how they came to be distorted by the P-B institution of the Church.
-Another scholar, Goerg Baudler supports the findings of Ranke-Heinemann.
+Another scholar, Georg Baudler supports the findings of Ranke-Heinemann.
 “Hence it is of the highest importance that the images of Gehenna do not belong to Jesus’ poetic vocabulary.
-Scholars who have researched the parables are agreed that those images were subsequently inserted into the body of Jesus’ parables.”
-We will have to learn, as both Thomas Jefferson and Ranke-Heinemann did, to distinguish those things in the New Testament that Jesus said and those things attributed to him that he did not say.
+Scholars who have researched the parables are agreed that those images were subsequently inserted into the body of Jesus’ parables.”[xviii]
+We will have to learn, as both Thomas Jefferson and Ranke-Heinemann did, to distinguish those things in the New Testament that Jesus said, and those things attributed to him that he did not say.
 In other words, as expressed in the title of one of Ranke-Heinemann’s books, its time that we began Putting Away Childish Things.

 “In many religions the ‘judgment of the soul’ is projected into the afterlife and conceived as a post-mortem experience, in which the individual is finally subject to total scrutiny and is made the object of the comprehensive knowledge of God.
 Depending on the outcome of this trial he will either be acquitted and sent to paradise or condemned and sentenced to hell.
 The image of the ‘Last Judgement’ can be understood psychologically as a projection into the afterlife of the ego’s encounter with the Self and the archetypal experience of being the known object of a transpersonal subject; it is an awesome experience, as the myths make clear, an experience that man has understandably tried to postpone as long as possible by transferring it to the afterlife.”[xix]

 If I ascend into heaven, thou art there; if I descend into hell, behold, thou art there also.

 Emmet Fox agrees that the illusion of Hell is related to the illusion of time.
-“Heaven is Eternity, but what we know here, we know only serially, in a sequence called ‘time,’ which never permits of our comprehending an experience in its entirety.”
+“Heaven is Eternity, but what we know here, we know only serially, in a sequence called ‘time,’ which never permits of our comprehending an experience in its entirety.”[xx]
 With that statement we will turn to our sages who deal more specifically with philosophy, the science of the mind (psychology), mythology and mysticism and what they have to say about Heaven and Hell.